 You are invited to share ideas or questions you might have about beekeeping in Africa.
 Please use the social media links at the bottom of the page.
 If you would like to support my efforts to promote better approaches to beekeeping in Africa – a little encouragement would really help!
 Please see link on this page.
-Thank you.

 POD- Beekeeping in Africa

 Assist Apiconsult Provide More Resources to African Beekeepers

 - Please enjoy the web site and I welcome your feedback and suggestions.
 If you enjoy this site and like what Apiconsult is doing then please help to expand this site and make more resources available to African beekeepers.